arunprsh/SageMaker-Data-Wrangler-L400-Workshop/sections/001-data-preparation.md

 Feature creation is creating new features from existing data to help with better predictions.
 Examples of feature creation techniques include: one-hot-encoding, binning, splitting, and calculated features etc.

 #### Feature Transformation
-Feature transformation
+Feature transformation is the process of

-It also includes imputation tech** manage replacing missing features or features that are not valid.
+It also includes imputation techniques to manage replacing missing features or features that are not valid.
 Some techniques include: forming Cartesian products of features, non-linear transformations (such as binning numeric variables into categories), and creating domain-speciﬁc features.

 #### Feature Extraction
 Feature extraction involves reducing the amount of data to be processed using dimensionality reduction techniques like principle component analysis as an example (PCA).
 This reduces the required amount of memory and computing power , while still accurately maintaining original data characteristics.